Flag Of The Spanish Empire

 Q: What is the significance of the red and yellow colors in the Spanish flag?

 A: The red and yellow colors have long been associated with various Spanish kingdoms and regions.
-They symbolize nobility, power, and the wealth associated with the empire.
+In real terms, they symbolize nobility, power, and the wealth associated with the empire.
 The exact origins are debated, but their enduring presence in the Spanish flag reflects a strong historical and cultural significance.

 Q: How did the flags of the Spanish Empire influence the flags of its former colonies?